-Getting PR coverage is a great way to raise the profile of your business but convincing journalists to write about your business is not easy.
-Tom Maddocks of Media Training Associates reveals five common mistakes that people make when dealing with the media and explains how to get it right
+Getting PR coverage is a great way to raise the profile of your business, but convincing journalists to write about your business is not easy.
+Tom Maddocks of Media Training Associates reveals five common mistakes that people make when dealing with the media

-Making smart use of the media can be a highly effective (and cheap!) marketing tool for small firms, but it is always surprising how many small business owners don't make the effort, or fail to grab the opportunity.
-They are either scared of talking to the media for fear of being misquoted or respresented in a negative way.
-Or they think no-one would be interested in them.
+Making smart use of the media can be a highly effective (and cheap!) marketing tool for small firms, but it is surprising how many small business owners don't make the effort, or fail to grab the opportunity.
+They are either scared of talking to the media for fear of being misquoted or represented in a negative way, or they think no-one would be interested in them.
 Here are five mistakes people make that are easy to avoid.

-- Not responding quickly enough.
 Reporters and editors are busy people, so if they call up looking for comment or opinion, get back to them as soon as possible.
-Reporters know people are sometimes hard to get hold of, so they will often put out a couple of calls and the company that responds most quickly most often gets the quote.
+Reporters know people are sometimes hard to get hold of, so they will often put out a couple of calls - the company that responds most quickly (and does so most reliably) gets the quote.

-- Not getting to the point.
 This is particularly important if you get the chance to go on radio or TV!
-Journalists are under pressure to deliver a lot of material quickly.
-They get frustrated by people who go into endless irrelevant detail rather than getting on with it.
+Journalists are under pressure to deliver a lot of material quickly - they get frustrated by people who go into irrelevant detail, rather than getting on with it.
 So give them the bottom line point as soon as possible - you can always back it up with the evidence afterwards.
-Otherwise they may just lose interest and go elsewhere.

 Written by Tom Maddocks of Media Training Associates.